jrochkind/attr_json/README.md

 * Didn't actually notice existing [json_attributes](https://github.com/joel/json_attributes)
   until I was well on my way here.
 I think it's not updated for Rails5 or type-aware, haven't looked at it too much.

-(Btw, so many names are taken... what should I call this gem?)